elasticio/elasticio.github.io/content/_components/sugarcrm/index.md

 ---
 title: SugarCRM component
-layout: article
+layout: component
 section: CRM components
+description: A user interface, industry-leading customer experience, and an intuitive customization platform.
+icon:  sugarcrm.png
+icontext: SugarCRM component
 category: sugarcrm-component
+createdDate: 2016-12-03
+updatedDate: 2019-09-25
 ---

-## Description

-[SugarCRM](https://www.sugarcrm.com) is a CRM system with a  a simple user interface, industry-leading customer experience, and an intuitive customization platform.

 This is an open source component template for [SugarCRM](https://www.sugarcrm.com) which is developed specifically to run on